RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Misc/NextVideoFrame/README.md

 # NextVideoFrame

 ## Description
-Advances the video frame from an RSV video
+Advances the video frame from an RSV video.

 ## Parameters
 None.